 Benefits for the Partner

-a Assisting students
+- Assisting students to achieve

-a Sharing knowledge and
+- Sharing knowledge and talents

-a Providing active support for
+- Providing active support for quality education

-a Knowing that you are
+- Knowing that you are needed and wanted

 Benefits for the Students

-a Enriched learning
+- Enriched learning experiences

-experiencesa Additional personalized
+- Additional personalized attention

-a Learning reinforcement
+- Learning reinforcement

-a Positive adult role models
+- Positive adult role models

 Benefits for the School

-attitude, and behavior
+- Improved student achievement, attitude, and behavior

-a Community supporta Additional services without extra
+- Additional services without extra cost

-a Released teacher time to provide
+- Released teacher time to provide additional instructional time

 Please Note: If your partnership activity is NFL-related or related to the Super Bowl LI, please complete Partner Intake Form II.
 Thanks!How do partnerships work?